 This course studies the structure and functioning of production systems within a manufacturing context.
 The complexity of international business operations is also studied.
 Topics include: plant location and operation, inventory control, transportation, technology acquisition (CAD/CAM), work flow planning, JIT concepts, and statistical quality control.
 Also covered is how each of the above topics generally relates to the global service environment.

 MGMT 450.
 International Business.
 (3 Credits)

-is a systematic course concerned with the challenges, problems and opportunities that face corporations operating outside their domestic environment.
+This course is a systematic course concerned with the challenges, problems and opportunities that face corporations operating outside their domestic environment.
 The emphasis will be placed upon the basic principles, concepts, and techniques relevant to international business management.
 Other than business issues generally discussed in the fields of economics, politics, finance, marketing and law, this course stresses the integration within a global business context.
-3 credits.